pursuit-curriculum/unit-full-stack-web-development/bootstrap-css/lesson-notes/README.md

 ## Just Restocked

-Move down to the `div` that contains the `h3` that reads `On Sale Now` and add the class `container` - When the width is below a certain amount of pixels, the display will be a wider percentage.
+Move down to the `div` that contains the `h3` that reads `Just Restocked` and add the class `container` - When the width is below a certain amount of pixels, the display will be a wider percentage.
 When the browser is wider, there will be more space around the sides of the container.

 Let's add a class to the `h3` to style it more as a display.
 Generally, text on a web page serves two purposes - as a title/display eye-catching part of the page or as text meant for easy reading.
 Adding the class `display-4` will increase the font size of the `h3`.